briandarley/partner-center-docs-powershell/partnercenterps-1.5/PartnerCenter/Connect-PartnerCenter.md

 # Connect-PartnerCenter

 ## SYNOPSIS
-Connect to Partner Center with an authenticated account for use with cmdlet requests.
+Connects to Partner Center with an authenticated account for use with cmdlet requests.

 ## SYNTAX